-Niue is an island with a landmass of 2160km² (100mi sq) and just 14 villages lining the coastline, so the geography of the island isn’t too complicated to understand.
-However, if you want to know a little about all the villages, what there is to do there, as well as if there are places to stay, then this guide to understanding the Niue villages should show you the way.
+Niue is an island with a landmass of 2,160 km² (100 mi²) and just 14 villages lining the coastline, so the geography of the island isn’t too complicated to understand.
+However, if you want to know a little about all the villages, what there is to do there and places to stay, then this guide to the Niue villages should show you the way.

 There are 14 villages in Niue, listed in order of population:

 - Alofi South

 - Alofi North

 Alofi is the only town in Niue.
 It is the nation’s capital and has the largest population on the island.